anuragg1209/AutoML-Lab23/Readme.md

 4. Now we will run evolutionary-search on the pre-trained superent provided to you.
 Complete the ```TODOS``` in the mutation and crossover blocks and run the evolutionary search for 20 epochs. - 20 points

 # Final deliverables for the exercise are
-1. The complete code with the TODOs addressed
+1. The complete code with the TODOs addressed -----> DONE
-2. The pre-trained spos supernet trained for 1000 epochs
+2. The pre-trained spos supernet trained for 1000 epochs -----> DONE...SAVED
 3. The incumbent trajectory for Random search.
-Report the validated error upon convergence
+Report the validated error upon convergence  ----> The resulting incumbent error is 1.90 and test error is 2.10.
-4. Saved checkpoint from the evolutionary search
+4. Saved checkpoint from the evolutionary search ------> Checkpoints can be found in evo_checkpoint folder.
+There are 22 checkpoints.